jdegoes/jdegoes.github.io/_posts/2020-05-03-no-effect-tracking.md

 ## Worthless Effect Tracking

-Effect tracking, whether at the course or fine-grained level, is simply not commercially valuable.
+Effect tracking, whether at the coarse or fine-grained level, is simply not commercially valuable.
 If it were, not only would there exist popular annotation processors for it, but the Java language itself would probably have the feature.

 Instead, while the feature can be found as one of many features in the [Checker Framework](https://checkerframework.org/manual/#purity-checker), it has no commercial traction.